elijahr/lintball/README.md

 If you need to pass custom arguments to a tool (such as specifying a config file), run `lintball install-lintballrc` and override `write_args` and/or `check_args` as needed in the created `.lintballrc.json` file.
 The default `write_args` and `check_args` are defined in [configs/lintballrc-defaults.json][21].

+## Known issues

+If shellcheck fails with `unrecognized option '--severity=style'`, your version of shellcheck needs to be updated.
+Please install a more [recent version](https://github.com/koalaman/shellcheck/releases).

 ## Acknowledgements

 lintball is a wrapper around existing tools.
 Many thanks to the authors of the tools used by lintball!
 This project (and your tidy code) stand on the shoulders of giants.

 ## Contributing

-Pull requests are welcome! lintball has a suite of unit tests written with bats, located in the `test` directory.
+Pull requests are welcome! lintball has a suite of unit tests, located in the `test` directory.
 The tests can be run locally with `npm run test`.
 Please ensure that your features or fixes come with unit tests.

 [1]: https://www.shellcheck.net/
 [2]: https://github.com/mvdan/sh